jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities
-- Bug: casting a spell on a unit with a dead unit "on top" (visually) causes the spell to mistarget and hit the dead unit instead
 - Blue targeting circle doesn't appear until you move your mouse when you queue a spell using hotkeys
 - Balance mana
   - To make this challenging, players should often be on the verge of no mana, it should feel scarce so they have to pick carefully what spells they want to use.